gvellut/jncep/README.md

 The default CSS used by the tool and embedded in the generated EPUB files can be found [in the repository](https://raw.githubusercontent.com/gvellut/jncep/master/jncep/res/style.css).
 It is possible to download it and customize it.
 Then you can tell the `epub` command to use your own version by passing the `-t/--css` option with the path to your custom CSS as value.

-### Naming of the output EPUB
+### Title & naming of the output EPUB

+Depending if there is only a single part or multiple parts in a single volume or multiple volumes, the title will come directly from the J-Novel Club API, or possibly with *Parts ...* or *Volumes ...* appended by `jncep`.
+Currently, for JNC Nina, there is no translation for those texts added (but it is planned).
+For example:

+`Long Story Short I'm Living in the Mountains Volume 1 Part 1`

-By default, the name is chosen to be something like:
+ By default, the EPUB filename is derived from the title in a simple way:

-`Ascendance_of_a_Bookworm_Part_5_Volume_12_Part_1.epub`
+`Long_Story_Short_I_m_Living_in_the_Mountains_Volume_1_Part_1.epub`

-It can be verbose for some J-Novel titles...
+The default generated title and EPUB filename can be verbose for some J-Novel titles...
 It is possible to override that using the `namegen` option: `-g` / `--namegen`, config option: `NAMEGEN`.

-In addition to a mini-language for renaming, `jncep` now supports using a Python file (`.py`) for more advanced control over EPUB naming.
+There are 2 possibilities for overriding the defaults:

+- a mini-language with expressions that can be composed to determine a title, EPUB filename or folder name.
+It might be a bit complicated though...
+The full expression string needs to be passed to the `--namegen` option.
+- there is also support for using a Python file (`.py`).
+That option is probably easier.
 You can create a `namegen.py` file with your own `to_title`, `to_filename`, and `to_folder` functions to customize the output.
+To use that, the path to the `.py` file can be passed to the `--namegen` option.

-For detailed instructions on both the mini-language and the new Python-based system, including how to generate a template file with `jncep config generate-namegen-py`, please see the [full documentation here](namegen.md).
+For detailed instructions on both the mini-language and the new Python-based system, please see the [full documentation here](namegen.md).

 ### Configuration file / Environment variables